 Califano’s idea betrays complete ignorance of logic or reason.
 As one observer noted, “Perhaps the most reasonable interpretation of his tortured ‘data’ is that some people are much more likely to use drugs than others, a tendency usually expressed during their teen years.”2 Indeed, research supports this view.

 Consider alcohol.
-Impulsivity, disinhibition, sensation-seeking and other personality traits link to both early onset of drinking and with later heavy drinking.
+Impulsivity, disinhibition, sensation-seeking and other personality traits.
+They link both early onset of drinking and with later heavy drinking.
 That is, such early-appearing factors can lead to both drinking at an early age and later alcohol problems.

 That’s why psychologists are able to observe the behavior of pre-school children in play.
 Then they are able to predict which ones will begin to drink at an early age later become problem drinkers.

 But stoping children from drinking at an early age wouldn’t change their personalities.
-They would still go on to drive their cars too fast, have unprotected sex, or play rough sports.
+They would still go on to drive their cars too fast, have unprotected sex, or sky dive.
 And if we stopped them from engaging in those activities, that wouldn’t make them become alcohol abstainers.

-To learn the distinction between the stepping stone and gateway theories visit Gateway and Steppingstone Theories.
+Want to know the distinction between the stepping stone and gateway theories ?
+Visit Gateway and Steppingstone Theories.

 III.
 Resources on the Stepping Stone Theory (Hypothesis)